alicegraziosi/semaphore/README.md

 ### Running the App during Development

-The `semaphore` project comes preconfigured with a local development web server.
+The `GIG` project comes preconfigured with a local development web server.
 It is a Node.js tool called [http-server](https://www.npmjs.com/package/http-server).
 You can start this web server with `npm start`, but you may choose to install `http-server` tool globally via npm: